backyardbiomech/qtiConverter/README.md

 # QTI converter

-This program will convert a simply formatted text document containing most question types into a zip file that can be imported to Canvas to add the questions to a question bank.
+This program will convert a simply formatted text document containing most question types available in Canvas into a zip file that can be imported to Canvas to add the questions to a question bank.
 NOTE: the Canvas import process will also make an actual quiz containing all of the questions in the bank.
-I suggested deleting that quiz after import.
+If you just want the question bank to pull from, I suggest deleting that quiz after import.

+More details and updates available at [https://github.com/haliaetus13/qtiConverter](https://github.com/haliaetus13/qtiConverter)

++ Written by Brandon E. Jackson, Ph.D.
++ jacksonbe3@longwood.edu
++ last updated: March 13, 2020

 ## Installation and basic usage (Mac)